ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   multiplex Connections into a Connection Group over a single flow.
 This is not a strict requirement.
 The default is to not have this option.

-* Suggest a timeout to the Remote Endpoint:
-  This boolean property specifies whether an application considers it useful to propose a timeout until the connection is assumed to be lost.
-  This property applies to Connections and Connection Groups.
-This is not a strict requirement.
-The default is to have this option.

 * Notification of special errors (excessive retransmissions, ICMP error message arrival):
   This boolean property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than